dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 7. Resulting update events are sent to the event distribution system and received by the interested Aggregators.
 8. Aggregator updates the PDP’s data sets accordingly.

+Similar setups have been successfully adopted in large-scale production environments.
+For example, Netflix presented a comparable design at KubeCon 2017 ([video](https://www.youtube.com/watch?v=R6tUNpRpdnY), [slides](https://conferences.oreilly.com/velocity/vl-ca-2018/public/schedule/detail/66606.html)).
+Their terminology differs slightly: the component shown as *Aggregator* in the diagram above is called the "AuthZ Agent", and instead of letting each agent independently collect required data, Netflix introduced a central "Super PIP" (which they call the "Aggregator") positioned between the event distribution system and the agents.
+This component preprocesses and routes relevant data updates, while the AuthZ Agents remain responsible for configuring and updating the embedded PDP instances.

+A known open-source project that implements a similar architecture is [OPAL - Open Policy Administration Layer](https://github.com/permitio/opal).
+Compared to the diagram above, OPAL delegates responsibility for relaying data updates to the *Distributor*, which pushes relevant changes to each *Aggregator* instance.

+Although both examples use [OPA](https://www.openpolicyagent.org/) as the PDP, the architectural principles described here are not specific to OPA.
+The control-plane components — configuration repository, distributor, aggregator — and the mechanisms for policy and data provisioning apply equally to other PDP types — PBAC, ReBAC, NGAC — and deployment models.

+However, the [out-of-band data push](#out-of-band-data-push) approach introduces a key challenge: **ensuring consistency in the face of distributed state updates**.

+To illustrate this, consider a microservice (e.g., Service A) that updates its own database after a successful request and emits a corresponding domain event intended to notify PDP-related infrastructure (e.g., an Aggregator via an event bus).
+If that event is lost in transit, or the Aggregator fails to process it, the PDP’s internal state may become outdated.
+As a result, future authorization decisions — possibly in other services — may be based on stale or incomplete data, leading to incorrect access grants or denials.

+This situation mirrors a classic **distributed transaction problem**: the state change in the microservice and the state change in the PDP must eventually converge, but there's no atomic commit across both systems.
+Since traditional distributed transactions are often impractical or undesirable in such architectures, patterns like [Saga](https://microservices.io/patterns/data/saga.html) can help mitigate these risks.

+### Interplay Between Authorization, Authentication Patterns, and Zero Trust

+Authentication (who you are) and authorization (what you're allowed to do) are closely related but serve different purposes in secure service architectures.
+The choice of one influences the requirements of the other — and both must be aligned to implement Zero Trust, a model that treats every access request as untrusted by default.

+* [Service-Level Embedded Authentication](#service-level-embedded-authentication) limits the usage of authorization patterns to [Decentralized Service-Level Access Control](#decentralized-service-level-access-control) only and makes it impossible to implement [identity propagation](#identity-propagation-patterns) in a secure way — what a particular principal is, is only defined in the context of a particular service.
+This is also the reason, why Centralized Service-Level Access Control with [embedded](#centralized-service-level-access-control-with-embedded-pdp) or [external PDP](#centralized-service-level-access-control-with-external-pdp) is impractical.
+Both expect it to be a shared definition within a given system context.
+Can be combined with [Edge-Level Authentication](#edge-level-authentication) and [Service-Level Proxy-Mediated Authentication](#service-level-proxy-mediated-authentication) to support workload authentication.

+* [Service-Level Code-Mediated Authentication](#service-level-code-mediated-authentication) extends the authorization options beyond those possible for Service-Level Embedded Authentication.
+It enables the usage of Centralized Service-Level Access Control with [embedded](#centralized-service-level-access-control-with-embedded-pdp) and [external PDP](#centralized-service-level-access-control-with-external-pdp).
+Possible secure [identity propagation patterns](#identity-propagation-patterns) are limited to [External Identity Propagation](#external-identity-propagation) and [Token Exchange-Based Identity Propagation](#token-exchange-based-identity-propagation).
+The former is not always feasible, especially when asynchronous communication patterns are used for inter-service communication.
+And the latter increases the complexity and maintenance of the particular services.
+Support for multi-principal subjects as described in [On Subject, Principals and Identities](#on-subjects-principals-and-identities) section is typically hard to achieve as most of the existing frameworks used to implement Service-Level Embedded Authentication don't support this and require custom code.
+Can be combined with [Edge-Level Authentication](#edge-level-authentication) and [Service-Level Proxy-Mediated Authentication](#service-level-proxy-mediated-authentication) to support workload authentication.

+* [Service-Level Proxy-Mediated Authentication](#service-level-proxy-mediated-authentication) is similar to [Service-Level Code-Mediated Authentication](#service-level-code-mediated-authentication) regarding [identity propagation](#identity-propagation-patterns) and authorization options, extends the latter however to the support of [Edge]

+#### Zero Trust Foundations

+Zero Trust fundamentally changes how authentication and authorization are handled.
+Instead of assuming trust based on network location or actor type, it enforces strict verification and minimal access at all times:

+* **Never Trust, Always Verify**: Every request is authenticated and authorized, regardless of origin.
+* **Least Privilege**: Access is narrowly scoped and time-limited.
+* **Continuous Validation**: Trust is reassessed continually using real-time signals like user behavior or device state.

+#### Zero Trust and Authentication Patterns

+Zero Trust requires robust, continuous authentication mechanisms that verify identity at every step.
+The following authentication patterns are particularly relevant:

+* [Service-Level Proxy-Mediated Authentication](#service-level-proxy-mediated-authentication): By offloading authentication to a sidecar proxy, this pattern can enforce consistent authentication policies across services.
+It also supports workload identity systems like SPIFFE/SPIRE, which provide cryptographically verifiable identities for services, also supporting mutual TLS authentication.
+This ensures that only authenticated services can communicate, a key requirement in Zero Trust.

+* [Edge-Level Authentication](#edge-level-authentication): Centralizing authentication at the system boundary (e.g., via an API gateway) aligns with Zero Trust by providing a single point of control for verifying identity before requests enter the system.
+When combined with [Protocol-Agnostic Identity Propagation](#protocol-agnostic-identity-propagation), internal services can independently verify identity without blindly trusting upstream components, fulfilling the "always verify" principle.

+* [Kernel-Level Authentication](#kernel-level-authentication): This pattern enforces authentication at the transport layer using cryptographic identities (e.g., via IPSec or WireGuard).
+It provides strong workload identity verification, ensuring that only authenticated services can establish connections.
+This is a foundational element of Zero Trust networking, as it secures service-to-service communication without relying on network topology.

+#### Identity Propagation in Zero Trust

+In Zero Trust architectures, identity propagation must be tamper-proof and independently verifiable by each service.
+The following identity propagation patterns are particularly suited for Zero Trust:

+* [Protocol-Agnostic Identity Propagation](#protocol-agnostic-identity-propagation): By transforming external authentication data into a normalized, signed token at the edge, this pattern ensures that internal services can verify identity without relying on external systems.
+The cryptographic signature provides strong integrity guarantees, preventing tampering or spoofing.

+* [Token Exchange-Based Identity Propagation](#token-exchange-based-identity-propagation): Using mechanisms like OAuth2 Token Exchange, services can obtain scoped, short-lived tokens for downstream calls.
+This limits the exposure of long-lived credentials and ensures that each service interaction is authorized based on the current context.

+#### Authorization Patterns in Zero Trust Contexts

+The previously discussed [Authorization Patterns Recommendations](#authorization-patterns-recommendations) inherently align with Zero Trust principles — including **least privilege**, **continuous identity verification**, and **context-aware access control**.
+Rather than introducing Zero Trust as a separate concern, these architectural patterns enforce its core tenets by design.

+Here’s how the recommended patterns contribute to a Zero Trust architecture:

+* **Decentralized Service-Level Access Control** enables decisions close to the data using strictly local and verifiable context, minimizing reliance on implicit trust.
+* **Centralized Service-Level Access Control** (with embedded or external PDP) allows consistent enforcement across services using shared identity and context, while supporting dynamic and centrally managed policies.
+* **Modern Edge-Level Access Control** applies authorization at the perimeter and issues verifiable contracts, reducing internal trust assumptions and ensuring consistent downstream enforcement.

+These patterns, when used in combination, provide a flexible foundation for implementing Zero Trust in distributed systems.

+#### Best Practices

+To successfully implement Zero Trust across distributed systems:

+* Design for Layered Identity Verification: Use consistent, protocol-agnostic identity propagation and cryptographic verification to enable independent trust decisions across services.
+* Favor Central Authentication: When feasible, centralize authentication to improve consistency, observability, and incident response.
+* Choose Authorization Patterns Based on System Needs: Weigh security, latency, scalability, and operational complexity when deciding between edge-level, service-level, or centralized models.
+* Implement Auditing and Monitoring: Logging, traceability, and anomaly detection are essential to enforce and verify Zero Trust assumptions over time.

 ### Mapping Product Features